-Secure children that are less than 150 centimetres tall or less than 12 years of age in a suitable, approved child restraint, in the rear seat.
+Secure children that are less than 150 centimetres (59 inches) tall in a suitable, approved child restraint, in the rear seat.

-Original text according to ECE R94.01: Extreme Hazard!
+Extreme Hazard!
 Do not use a rearward facing child restraint on a seat protected by an air bag in front of it!